 A teacher recommendation letter is a reference document sent to school heads on behalf of the candidate.
-That it is mostly the teaching heads people ask for recommendations when hiring teachers.
+That it is because the teaching heads people ask for recommendations when hiring teachers.
 Ideally, the person who writes this recommendation letter is someone with an established involvement in the field of education.
 This can either be a mentor, a previous colleague, or a friend who shared the same experience in the field.

 Drafting is one of the most important parts of the letter-writing process, as with other written documents.
 That is, creating an outline almost always ensures the letter has compelling content.
 In a separate sheet, list down the details that you need to incorporate later when you start writing the body.
 This is vital to avoid you from missing essential features to include.
 The good thing about having an outline is it lessens the time spent in overthinking how to create an ideal recommendation letter.